Gentlemen Prefer Blondes (novel): Background

 Anita Loos's jealousy over H. L. Mencken's attentions towards a young blonde actress inspired the premise of the story.

 Over the years, Anita Loos told differing origin stories for Gentlemen Prefer Blondes, although each of the different origin stories involves an incident aboard a train.
 While working as a screenwriter in Hollywood, California, a 40-year-old Loos boarded a train either alone or with actor Douglas Fairbanks.
 Aboard the train, she encountered littérateur H. L. Mencken, the gruff editor of The Smart Set, in the company of an attractive young blonde, often identified as either actress Mae Davis or Mae Clarke.

 As Loos lugged her heavy suitcases from their overhead racks while nearby men failed to offer any assistance whatsoever, the young blonde dropped her book, and several male bystanders jumped to retrieve it.
 As an attractive young brunette, Loos observed this stark contrast in the men's behavior and surmised that the difference stemmed from the other woman being a blonde.

 During the train ride, Mencken, a close friend to whom Loos felt sexually attracted, continued focusing his attention on the young blonde and behaving like a love-struck simpleton.
 "Prompted by a flirtation that Henry Mencken was having with a stupid little blonde," Loos recalled, "I wrote a skit poking fun at his romance.
 I had no thought of it ever being printed".
 A jealous Loos jotted down the short story in the persona of a young blonde flapper recounting her dalliances in an intimate diary.

 Upon arriving at her home, Loos forgot about the story, but she rediscovered the manuscript after unpacking her suitcases.
 Piqued at Mencken, she placed the manuscript in an envelope and mailed it to him.
 Mencken enjoyed the deprecatory piece and forwarded the manuscript to Henry Sell, the editor of Harper's Bazaar.
 Sell accepted the story for publication, and he urged Loos to continue writing about the blonde flapper's escapades.
-Due to the popularity of Loos' stories, the magazine's circulation skyrocketed, and Boni & Liveright published the stories in book form in November 1925.
+Due to the popularity of Loos's stories, the magazine's circulation skyrocketed, and Boni & Liveright published the stories in book form in November 1925.